Silent Coup

-Silent Coup is a book written by Len Colodny [1938 - 2021] and Robert Gettlin that proposed an alternate explanation for the Watergate scandal that led to the 1974 resignation of US President Richard Nixon.
+Silent Coup is a book written by Len Colodny and Robert Gettlin that proposed an alternate explanation for the Watergate scandal that led to the 1974 resignation of US President Richard Nixon.
 The first edition was published in 1991, followed by an expanded second edition in January 1992.

+Summary

-The prevailing narrative is that Nixon and his high-ranking associates covered up a 1972 break-in at the Democratic National Committee (DNC) headquarters in the Watergate Hotel which had been undertaken to obtain information to be used against Nixon's political rivals.
+The prevailing narrative is that Nixon and his high-ranking associates covered up a 1972 break-in at the Democratic National Committee (DNC) headquarters in the Watergate Complex which had been undertaken to obtain information to be used against Nixon's political rivals.

 In contrast, Colodny and Gettlin contend that former White House counsel John Dean orchestrated the 1972 Watergate burglary.
 His motive was argued to have been to protect his future wife Maureen Biner by removing information linking her to a call-girl ring that worked for the DNC.
-The authors also lay out a case that Nixon's Chief of Staff Alexander Haig was the identity of "Deep Throat", the nickname for an important and then-unidentified source for reporter Bob Woodward.
-Woodward, a Naval officer before becoming a reporter, had briefed Haig at the White House in 1969 and 1970 and the authors suggest that Haig was a source for the reporters.
-In 2005 it was revealed that FBI deputy director Mark Felt was the "Deep Throat" informant who had become Woodward's key source after his partner Carl Bernstein was able to locate hush money paid to the DNC burglars in Miami, Florida.
+The authors also lay out a case that Nixon's Chief of Staff Alexander Haig participated in an attempt to sabotage Nixon's presidency, the coup of the title.
+Colodny and Gettlin also argue Haig was "Deep Throat", the nickname for an important and then-unidentified source for reporter Bob Woodward, who broke the Watergate story with Carl Bernstein at The Washington Post.
+Woodward was a Naval officer before becoming a reporter, had briefed Haig at the White House in 1969 and 1970 in that capacity, and the authors suggest that Haig was a source for the reporters.

+In a review for the Los Angeles Times, Robert Scheer said the book's claims might seem "preposterous" but were carefully documented and could not be easily dismissed.

+In 2005 it was revealed that FBI deputy director Mark Felt was the "Deep Throat" informant who had become Woodward's key source.